syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Metadata.md

 stream.Position = 0;

-//Close the document.
+//Close the document

 pdfDoc.Close(true);

-//Defining the ContentType for pdf file.
+//Defining the ContentType for pdf file

 string contentType = "application/pdf";

-//Define the file name.
+//Define the file name

 string fileName = "DocumentInformation.pdf";

-//Creates a FileContentResult object by using the file contents, content type, and file name.
+//Creates a FileContentResult object by using the file contents, content type, and file name

 return File(stream, contentType, fileName);